-Is Minecraft Good for Kids: Benefits, Risks and Safety Tips for Parents
+Is Minecraft Safe and Good for Kids?
+A Parent’s Guide to Benefits, Risks, and Smart Safety Tips

 Minecraft is a popular open-world sandbox game that allows players to build, create and explore in a virtual environment made entirely of building blocks.
 Created by Mojang Studios and now owned by Microsoft, Minecraft is a game that has captured the imagination of over 238 million players of all ages worldwide, with a significant portion being children and teenagers.